tuxxy/hazmat-math/README.md

 # hazmat-math
 Hazmat ECC arithmetic for Cryptography.io

-Hazmat math implements some basic ECC arithmetic for use with Cryptography.io objects.
+Hazmat math implements some basic ECC arithmetic for use with Cryptography.io objects using the OpenSSL backend.
 Specifically, `_EllipticCurvePrivateKey` and `_EllipticCurvePublicKey`.

 Any operations with `EC_POINT` will return an `_EllipticCurvePublicKey` and any operations with `BN` will return an `_EllipticCurvePrivateKey`.